 The Vinny Perri Memorial Scholarship committee and the entire community of Bayport – Blue Point were saddened by the passing of Michael Marchan.
 Mike was the epitome of the selfless community worker and friend.
 He spent his life helping people.

 He was a New York City Fireman; he served in the United States Marines; he was a member of the Bayport Fire Department; he coached little league and was a loving husband, dad and grandfather.
 He could be seen behind the counter at his store in Bayport, Mr. Video, and in recent years, as a sales manager at Sleepy’s.
 He was always approachable and he was always one of the first people to offer aid and assistance to anyone in need.
 His heart was very big and his willingness to help people was unbridled.

-The Scholarship Committee now awards five $2,500 scholarships to graduating high school seniors in Bayport – Blue Point school district.
-In 2013, we added the third award is the VP Memorial Scholarship in memory of Jeannine David.
+The Scholarship Committee now awards four $2,500 scholarships to graduating high school seniors in Bayport – Blue Point school district.
+In 2013, we added an additional award, the VP Memorial Scholarship in memory of Jeannine David.

 Jeannine was our first scholarship recipient in 1990 and has supported our organization since then.
 The community was saddened to learn of Jeannine’s passing in 2012.
 She lost a courageous battle with cancer but never lost her love of life.
 After college, Jeannine began a successful career in sales, which was no surprise because to know her was to love her!
 Jeannine made all the people in her life feel important.
 She had a great sense of humor and an infectious laugh that could light up the room.
 Jeannine epitomized what we look for in our scholar athletes and the Bayport – Blue Point community is proud to honor her memory.